GemNet: Universal Directional Graph Neural Networks for Molecules: Introduction

 We call this edge-based two-hop message passing scheme \emph{geometric message passing}, and propose multiple structural enhancements to improve the practical performance of this formalism.
 Based on these changes we develop the highly accurate and sample-efficient geometric message passing neural network (GemNet).
 We furthermore show that stabilizing the variance of GemNet's activations with predetermined scaling factors yields significant improvements over regular normalization layers.

 We investigate the proposed improvements in a range of ablation studies, and show that each of them significantly reduces the model error.
 These changes introduce little to no computational overhead over two-hop message passing.
 Altogether, GemNet outperforms previous models for force predictions on COLL by \SI{34}{\percent}, on MD17 by \SI{41}{\percent}, and on OC20 by \SI{20}{\percent} on average.
 We observe the largest improvements for the most challenging molecules, which exhibit dynamic, non-planar geometries.
-In summary, our contributions are: \setlist{nolistsep} \begin{itemize}[leftmargin=*,itemsep=2pt] \item Showing the \textbf{universality} of spherical representations and two-hop message passing with directed edge embeddings for rotationally equivariant predictions. \item \textbf{Geometric message passing}: Symmetric message passing enhanced by geometric information. \item Incorporating all proposed improvements in the \textbf{Geometric Message Passing Neural Network (GemNet)}, which significantly outperforms previous methods for molecular dynamics prediction. \end{itemize}
+In summary, our contributions are: \setlist{nolistsep} \begin{itemize}[leftmargin=*,itemsep=2pt] \item Showing the \textbf{universality} of spherical representations for rotationally equivariant predictions, and discretizing this theoretical model to two-hop message passing with directed edge embeddings. \item \textbf{Geometric message passing}: Symmetric message passing enhanced by geometric information. \item Incorporating all proposed improvements in the \textbf{Geometric Message Passing Neural Network (GemNet)}, which significantly outperforms previous methods for molecular dynamics prediction. \end{itemize}